avbentem/libelium-waspmote-lorawan/README.md

    tool did not support LoRaWAN, and the code yields a very verbose text-based payload, this is only included as documentation.

+ - [src/google-sheets](./src/google-sheets): an example Google Apps Script to use along with the TNN HTTP Integration.

  - [tools](./tools): the legacy Libelium Waspmote PRO IDE for Windows and OS X/macOS, and USB drivers.

  - [docs](./docs): some legacy Libelium documentation, valid for this configuration.